emeentag/followermaze/readme.md

 I also added some integration tests.
 Which means real servers and a tcp client are created then start to send events.
 I added another gradle task in my project for testing integration.
 To do that just run `gradle integrationTest --info`

 ### Test With Provided JAR
 To test with the jar that you provided, first you have to run my application.
 I suggest to run with `./run.sh` file.
-Because you can set some enviromental variables before you run the application.
+Because you can set some enviromental variables before you run the application with shell script.
 (Please have a look configuration section for details.)
+This will run the application in development mode.

+If you want to build a JAR file of the application and running it please run `./run --prod` command.
+This will run the all tests and build the application then create a JAR file under `/build/libs/`.
+Also it runs the application immediately.
+(Note a sample jar file is also added to the root of the project so maybe you want to run this jar file directly and starts the app.
+This is just for any case failed build.)

 And after you see *Servers are up and running.* message you can run `./followermaze.sh` and wait until the results are shown.

-*Please note that: you can runthe application with default configs by running `gradle run` command on cli.*
+*Please note that: You can run the application with default configs by running `gradle run` command too on cli.*

 ## Configuration
 You can run the application with the enviromental variables below: